rajaram2003/Real-Estate-Website-/README.md

 A responsive Real Estate Developer website built with **React JS** and **Tailwind CSS**.
 This project includes engaging animations powered by **Framer Motion** and a functional contact form to receive inquiries via email.
 Deployed on **Vercel** for easy access and smooth performance.

 ## 🚀 Live Demo
-Check out the live website [here](https://your-real-estate-site.vercel.app) (replace with the actual link after deployment).
+Check out the live website [here](https://real-estate-prime-nest.vercel.app/)

 ## Features